 - Vasectomy should be considered a permanent method of contraception and if you are thinking about reversal perhaps it is not right for you.

-Dr Watson, Jennie Rhodes (Secretary), Dr Wise, Heather Baker (Nurse)
+Dr Watson, Paula Pratt (Secretary), Dr Wise, Heather Baker (Nurse)

 “Very happy with all aspects of the service and procedure.
 Made to feel at ease from the start to finish and kept informed during procedure of what was happening.
 Hardly felt a thing.
 Thank you very much”

 “I thought it was excellent.
 Everyone should have one !
 No complaints at all.
 Thanks”